Turmateniri/team3/Idea-Proposal.md

 4).
 Some interesting fun-facts about each recipe

 5).
-An upload function allows customer share their homemade style dishes.
+An upload function allows customer share their homemade style dishes.(undecided)

+6).
+An party organization function allows customer to share the dishes physically.